About the Founder

-The Dinwiddie Family Foundation empowers at-risk and disadvantaged youth through literacy, sports and educational programming.
+The Dinwiddie Family Foundation’s mission is to empower at-risk and disadvantaged youth through fitness, literacy, and educational programming.

 Dinwiddie Family Foundation is proud to cultivate the next generation of diverse leaders through the Dinwiddie Scholars program, in partnership with the United Negro College Fund (UNCF).